openxc/vi-firmware/docs/definitions/mappings.rst

 from the ``messages`` list to separate files for improved composability and readability.

-For an example of a signal set using mappings, see the `mapped-signals.json.example
+For an example of a message set using mappings, see the `mapped-signals.json.example
 <https://github.com/openxc/cantranslator/blob/master/src/mapped-signals.json.example>`_
 file in the repository.